 - Where children or youth are survivors of violence or human rights violations, both the child/youth (and their parent/guardian) and the GFC partner must give informed consent to their story being told.
 Where consent is given, photos may be taken of the child or youth. - Consent must be obtained before taking photographs of children and for images to be used on social media, in recognition of the specific risks associated with posting imagery on the internet.
-Consent via partner is acceptable if the partner has consent for images to be taken from participants and/or their parents/guardians. - All content, publications, and presentations featuring children or youth are reviewed by the director of marketing and communications to ensure that no child or youth is put at risk.
+Consent via partner is acceptable if the partner has consent for images to be taken from participants and/or their parents/guardians. - All content, publications, and presentations featuring children or youth are reviewed by at least two GFC team members, including at least one member of the marketing and communications team, to ensure that no child or youth is put at risk.
 Where doubts exist, content decisions will be discussed with the DSL. - Images that could be considered sexually provocative or where children or youth are not fully clothed are not used. - GFC obtains informed consent from partners when using their own imagery, and the partner must confirm that it has obtained appropriate consent from the children and youth pictured. - Consent documentation is stored by the marketing and communications team. - If we receive a request to remove a photo from our archives, we will do this promptly.